susiemg/susiemg/README.md

 ## Hi👋🏾 nice to meet you!
-I’m a Statistics graduate currently working on upskilling myself on anything data science related.
+I’m currently working on upskilling myself on anything data science related.

 ### ☎️ Socials